 There are two types of memberships at Protospace, and an additional group of friends:

-- Full Members – Full members are usually employed adults, who share fully in the cost of operating the space.
+- Full Members – Full members are usually employed adults, who share fully in the cost of operating tCome to an open house, also known as our Meet and Geek.
+This is the best chance to tour the space, meet our members and find out more about us.

 - Student Members – Students receive the same benefits as Full Members.
 We offer a discount to students (and others) in order to promote the maker culture and support young people and folks like working artists.
 Student Memberships are available to students, those with limited income, and those in special circumstances approved by the Directors or the Membership.